If you’ve done any research on anti-aging techniques, we’re sure that you’ve heard the word retinol before.

 Once your skin is dry, it’s time to apply your retinol serum, and any other serums that you’re using.
 A good rule of thumb is that you want to apply your lightest serums first, working your way up to the thickest.
 All you need is a pea-sized amount (or a ½ dropper, if using our Night Watch gentle retinol drops), applied in upward, outward strokes.
 Don't neglect your neck and décolletage, either!

-The final step is to apply a good quality moisturizer, like Face Whip, Youth Serum or Brightening Lotion, once your retinol serum has completely dried — expect to wait about three to five minutes.
+The final step is to apply a good quality moisturizer, like Face Whip, Youth Serum or High Beam brightening lotion, once your retinol serum has completely dried — expect to wait about three to five minutes.
 Don't skip this step!
 Retinol can be particularly drying, which is what causes the peeling and flakiness that some people experience when first starting to use it.

 You’ll also want to use sunscreen the next morning to protect your skin from UV radiation.
 According to the American Academy of Dermatology Association, this should include an SPF of at least 30, protect against both UVA/UVB radiation and be water-resistant.
 Our roster of sunscreens — Sheer Defense, Clear Defense and 100% Mineral Tinted SPF — fit the bill!